Schveitzer/testes_api_zedelivery/README.md

 $ make test
 ```

-To copy the report files to reports folder:
+To copy the report files to local reports folder:

 ```bash
 $ make report.get